ianmaclarty/amulet/doc/math.md

 This is a useful shortcut for 2D rotations in the xy plane.

-A quaternion can also be constructed from euler angles.
+A quaternion can also be constructed from Euler angles.
 Euler angles are rotations around the x, y and z axes, also known as pitch, roll and yaw.
 For example: